Alessandro-json/AI_PostProcessing_Detection/README.md

 This project implements a unified multi-task deep learning framework that simultaneously addresses two forensic questions given a single input image:

-1. **Real or fake?** — is the image a genuine photograph or AI-generated?
+1. **Real or fake?**: is the image a genuine photograph or AI-generated?
-2. **What post-processing was applied?** — original, internet-transmitted, or re-digitized?
+2. **What post-processing was applied?**: original, internet-transmitted, or re-digitized?

 The core observation motivating this work is that AI-generated image detectors are typically evaluated on clean, uncompressed images.
-In practice, images circulating online have almost always undergone some form of post-processing — compression, re-uploading, re-digitization — that disrupts detector performance.
+In practice, images circulating online have almost always undergone some form of post-processing, such as compression, re-uploading, re-digitization, that disrupts detector performance.
 This project investigates whether jointly predicting authenticity and post-processing type leads to more robust detection.

 ---
 ## Experimental roadmap